 Alert Statuses

-Updating the Status of an alert has three key benefits:
+Updating the Status of an alert has two key benefits:

 - Communication: the rest of your team will know that somebody has triaged the issue and if it still pending or not.
 Filtering just for alerts with no status is an easy way to ensure nothing has fallen through the cracks.